Residents recovering from Casa Grande Estates deaths, concerned about July Fourth safety

 Heavener has battled post-traumatic stress disorder for years.

-What happened last week was tough, but now seeing and hearing the fireworks makes it even rougher.
+What happened last week was tough, but now seeing and hearing the fireworks makes it even harder.

 "In light of Friday's shootings, you can see what happens when people get out of control.
 Lives are taken.
 It's a tragic thing.
 But with all the fireworks, it happens all over again," Heavener said.